 Simple yet smart iPhone music app with powerful equalizer

 Sometimes I contribute to other open source projects and create my own.
-I’m author of DCKit, a set of @IBDesignable iOS controls with useful @IBInspectable properties.
 Check out my Github profile for other open source contributions.

 I also maintain a blog about software development, project management and freelancing.

-I have many years experience as an iOS developer, creating native iPhone/iPad apps and games using Swift/Objective C. I was using good old Objective-C before late 2014, then I learned Swift and liked it’s simplicity and expressiveness.
+I had many years experience as an iOS developer, creating native iPhone/iPad apps and games.
+I was using good old Objective-C before late 2014, then I learned Swift and liked it’s simplicity and expressiveness.
 I noticed that using Swift greatly reduces development time, therefore I completely switched to Swift in early 2015.
-Currently, I’m actively using all the features it offers, such as generics, enums with associated values, protocols, value types and many others.
-They allow me to create a robust yet flexible applications for my clients and maintain KISS, DRY, SOLID programming principles.
+Swift brought us many useful features, such as generics, enums with associated values, protocols, value types and many others.
+All my clients appreciated the transition to a new programming language, because it reduced development costs by at least 10-20%.

-I have closely worked with few BaaS services: Google Firebase, Parse.com.
-After Parse team had released Parse Server I migrated Parse.com backends to self-hosted Parse Server instances running on VPS.
-That was a good reason to learn how to directly work with MongoDB and the server app, and how things are organized on the server side.
+During 2014-2017 I’ve been using Parse.com BaaS.
+After Parse team had released Parse Server I’ve migrated Parse.com backends to self-hosted Parse Server instances running on VPS.
+That was a good reason to learn how to directly work with MongoDB and the server node.js app, and how things are organized on the server side.

 Payment processing integrations